 Every gamer understands lag as the worst thing about their gaming experience, but it affects more than just graphics.
 Even if you have the best gaming headset, there’s always a chance of encountering audio lag.

 Keep reading to learn how gaming headset latency affects your game and how you can maintain a stable connection and lag-free transmission.

 How Audio Latency Affects Game Audio Performance

 Sound quality can make or break your audio experience.
 A wired headset provides an instant analog audio signal, so there is almost always a low impact on latency.

 The Nintendo Switch can pair with almost any type of headset.

 Multiple factors have an impact on latency.
-You want to stay around 100ms, but this isn’t always possible due to factors out of your control.
+You want to stay under 100ms, but this isn’t always possible due to factors out of your control.

 Generally, these are the ranges you can expect: